dirtshell/amelia_viewer/README.md

 ### Goals

+* replace the font awesome folder icon with just a regular icon, since its ~1.7mb of data for just one icon...
 * rename "settings_container" class to "side_menu_container"
 * Add "Exit VR" button to A-Frame view
 * Combine the calls to disable sleep mode and set resolution, or create some